sohaldeepkaur/springbootjava/README.md

-# Spring Boot Web App
+# Spring Boot Web Application
 this repository has the project files for a tutorial series on Spring Boot available from by website at [Spring Framework Guru](https://springframework.guru)

 ## Checkout the full tutorial here!